uga-metrics/uga-metrics.github.io/index.md

 The Econometrics Reading Group is our internal reading group.
 Please see below for our current and upcoming schedules.

-The organizers for this semester is [Hugo Sant'Anna](https://hsantanna.org/) and [Derek Dyal](https://www.terry.uga.edu/directory/derek-dyal/).
-If you would like to present or be added to our mailing list, please contact them.
+The organizers for this semester is [Derek Dyal](https://www.terry.uga.edu/directory/derek-dyal/).
+If you would like to present or be added to our mailing list, please contact Derek.

-### Fall 2024 Schedule
+### Fall 2025 Schedule

-{% assign current_semester = "Fall 2024" %}
+{% assign current_semester = "Fall 2025" %}
 <table>
   <tr>
     <th>Date</th>